mkez00/audio-redactor/README.md

 Overview
 -

-Audio Redactor is an application which exposes a web service for users to call to redact sections of a provided audio file.
+Audio Redactor is an application which exposes a JSON-RPC web service (HTTP) for users that need to redact sections of a provided audio file.
 The application requires FFMPEG to do the dirty work.

 Usage
 -